 Anyone working at a job or present near activities where material contaminated with H. capsulatum becomes airborne can develop histoplasmosis if enough spores are inhaled.
-After an exposure occurs, how ill a person becomes varies greatly and most likely depends on the number of spores inhaled and the person’s age and how susceptible they are to the disease.
+After an exposure occurs, how ill a person becomes varies greatly and most likely depends on the number of spores inhaled and the person’s age, and how susceptible they are to the disease.

-Few people will develop symptoms after a low-level exposure to materials contaminated with H. capsulatum spores.
+Few people will develop symptoms after low-level exposure to materials contaminated with H. capsulatum spores.
 However, longer periods of exposure to higher concentrations of airborne contaminated materials increase a person’s risk of developing histoplasmosis.

-Bridge Inspector or Painter
+- Bridge Inspector or Painter

-HVAC Service Worker
+- HVAC Service Worker

-Microbiology Laboratory Worker
+- Microbiology Laboratory Worker

-Pest Control Worker
+- Pest Control Worker

-Restorer of Historic or Abandoned Buildings
+- Restorer of Historic or Abandoned Buildings

-Spelunker (cave explorer)
+- Spelunker (cave explorer)

-The biggest thing that can be done to reduce exposures to H. capsulatum is to exclude a colony of bats or a flock of birds from a building.
+The biggest thing that can be done to reduce exposure to H. capsulatum is to exclude a colony of bats or a flock of birds from a building.
 The best practice is to prevent the accumulation of manure in the first place.
 When a colony of bats or a flock of birds is discovered roosting in a building, immediate action should be taken to exclude the intruders by sealing all entry points.
 Any measures that might harm or kill bats or birds should be avoided and calling in a professional to help or fix the problem is always recommended!

 If a colony of bats is allowed to live in a building for an extended amount of time, manure will accumulate and create a health risk for anyone who enters the roosting area and disturbs the material.
 Once a roosting site is discovered in a building an exclusion plan should be made and the extent of the contamination should be determined and discussed.

 Removing the bat manure is not always the next step.
-Sometimes simply leaving the material alone if it is in a location where no human activity is likely, may be the best course of action.
+Sometimes simply leaving the material alone if it is in a location where no human activity is likely, maybe the best course of action.